 Eating healthy doesn’t just mean cutting out the chips and candy bars.
 It’s important to include more produce in your diet.
 While people can easily incorporate fruit into their daily meals, veggies can be a bit more a challenge (especially at breakfast time).
-By using these five mindful vegetarian breakfast recipes, you can start your day with a serving of vegetables.
+By using these five vegetarian breakfast recipes, you can start your day with a serving of vegetables.

 5 Veggie Breakfast Recipes